84emllc/84emai/content/posts/uptimerobot-tool-evolution/index.md

 Here's what got added:

-## Session management
+## Authentication

-The UptimeRobot API uses session tokens that expire.
-Rather than deal with random failures, I asked Claude to add session handling.
+The tool needs to protect access to the UptimeRobot API key.
+Rather than hardcode credentials or leave it open, I asked Claude to add proper authentication.

 ![Session expiring modal](session-expiring.png)

-Now the tool tracks session expiry and prompts before timeout.
+The tool now has its own session management with expiry warnings.
 Extend with one click or logout cleanly.
-No more mid-task authentication errors.
+No more leaving authenticated sessions open indefinitely.

 ## Two-factor authentication

-My UptimeRobot account uses 2FA.
-The original script couldn't handle that.
+A password alone wasn't enough security for a tool managing 200+ monitors.
 One prompt later:

 ![Two-factor verification screen](verification.png)

-The tool now supports the full authentication flow, including code expiry countdown and resend functionality.
+Added custom 2FA using TOTP codes, complete with expiry countdown and resend functionality.

 ## Progress feedback